Ischnopterapion virens

 Distribution

 Documented from the Azores archipelago (islands of Faial, Pico, São Jorge, and Santa Maria) and New Brunswick, Canada.
 The Azorean records suggest occurrence on multiple islands within this Atlantic archipelago, while the Canadian record indicates presence in eastern North America.
-The full and range remains incompletely characterized.
+The full native and introduced range remains incompletely characterized.

 Host Associations